 - How to prepare to get the job

 - What is most satisfying about their career

 "Through informational interviewing, students can learn about projected growth in a field and different paths at a company to develop and grow." - Dr. Jennifer Williamson-Mendez

 Job shadowing can be revealing and is a great way to find out if you could see yourself in a particular profession.
 It typically involves observing a professional while they work, traditionally for a half or full-day.
 For instance, if you're interested in teaching, seek out opportunities to spend a day in the classroom with a teacher.
 Beyond recording your experiences and taking notes, try to hold a debriefing session with the individual you shadowed.
 Remember to send a follow-up "thank you" note.

 Although they are most commonly utilized by college students, career changers can also leverage internship positions to explore and learn about specific vocations.
 Internships are typically associated with an academic field of study or profession.
 For example, finance majors may complete a summer internship at a bank.
 Other internships, however, may target individuals with a college degree and industry experience.
 Internships are also a quick way to build experience on a resume, develop career-specific skills, and network with contacts that can provide assistance during your job search.

-Volunteering is another way to get professional experience you may not have access to otherwise.
+Volunteering is another way to get the professional experience you may not have access to otherwise.
 Interested in community development?
-Spending a few hours each week at a nonprofit allows you to experience the workday as an insider and ask existing employees questions about their career and day-to-day responsibilities.
-Volunteering provides more exposure to everyday responsibilities than job shadowing, and is a great way to demonstrate commitment on a resume.
+Spending a few hours each week at a nonprofit allows you to experience the workday as an insider and ask existing employees questions about their careers and day-to-day responsibilities.
+Volunteering provides more exposure to everyday responsibilities than job shadowing and is a great way to demonstrate commitment on a resume.